zolweb/docker-npm/README.md

 ##### Updating

-* `bower self-update`
-* `generate-md self-update`
-* `grunt self-update`
-* `gulp self-update`
-* `node self-update`
-* `npm self-update`
-* `yarn self-update`
+* `[command] self-update`

   Each of the scripts have a `self-update` command which pulls down the latest docker image (which all the scripts share) and then updates the shell script itself.
 If you don't have write permissions on the shell script you'll get a permissions error, you can run the self-update command with `sudo` if necessary.

-### Images

-These [images](https://hub.docker.com/r/mkenney/npm/tags/) contain the latest stable `node` and `npm` binaries for [`debian:jessie`](https://hub.docker.com/_/debian/) and [`alpine:3.4`](https://hub.docker.com/_/alpine/). `npm` has been used to install various build tools globally.
-When using the [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) available in the [source repository](https://github.com/mkenney/docker-npm), the current directory is mounted into `/src` in the container and a [wrapper script](https://github.com/mkenney/docker-scripts/blob/master/container/run-as-user) executes `npm` as a user who's `uid` and `gid` matches those properties on that directory.
-This way any output is written as the directory owner/group instead of root or a random user.

-If you need additional modules and/or wrapper scripts [let me know](https://github.com/mkenney/docker-npm/issues).

 ### Change log